The-Nefarious-Developer/zjoule-website/docs/index.md

 ## Requirements

-- SAP AI Core with the `Extended` service plan (for the Generative AI Hub enablement).
+- SAP AI Core with the `Extended` service plan (for the Generative AI Hub enablement) OR an Ollama installation.
 - Eclipse 2024-09 (4.33.0) or latest. *Compatibility with older versions is not guaranteed.*

 ## Installation